kamermanpr/Resilience.HIVPain/ActivityAnalysis/README.md

 [**activity.data.csv**](./activity.analysis/data/)
 [_Imported by 'activity.analysis.Rmd'_](./activity.analysis/)

-24-hour activity data for the last 7 days of Actical wear was imported into MSExcel and saved as a single, "long format" file with columns:
+24-hour activity data for the last 7 days of Actical wear was imported into MSExcel for each participant, and saved as a single "long format" file with columns:

 - **Pt ID:** Participant id code